nimchimpski/Ayou-LLM-agent-network/static/ayou/README.md

 Password can be reset on this page.

+Clicking the menu Chat button leads to...

 ## chat.html
 here the agent can be talked to by inputing text, following on from a previous conversation which is automatically retrieved.
 If preferred a 'new chat' option can be selected.
+The agent response appears above the user input field.
+It slowsly and subtly pulsates with a reversing orange/blue gradient

-There is a list of all the agents that have been created.
+Below, there is a list of all the other agents that have been created.
-These can be selected to chat to.
+These can be selected to chat with.
+Naturally, the initial loggen in user remains the same.
-The login page background is animated to slowly pan from side to side.
-The agent response field subtley pulsates with a css animation
+The name of the agent, if not ones own, is displayed in Figlet font.

+---

 # THE CODE/FRONTEND

-The main framework is Django.
 There is a main 'layout'html' template carrying the menu.

-The HTML'CSS is all pure.
-No framework for this beyond Djangos templating.
+The HTML'CSS is all vanilla.
+No framework for this beyond whats included in Django.
 Css body classes are passed to individual  html template pages to control the background image which is used for the menu as well, thus creating a 'transparent' menu bar effect, under which content, as normal,  scrolls invisibly.

+As mentioned, there are 2 animations.
+Login page sci-fi city background-image pans slowly.
+Agent response box 'pulsates' by animating a color-gradient reversal.

 Figlet 'Bulbhead' font is used for the main Ayou logo.
 Unfortunately at smaller sizes, and for the text I needed, it was not sufficiently legible, so for the other headings I used Figlet 'small'.